-The accounting policies adopted are consistent with those of the previous financial year, except for the following new and amended IFRS recently issued by the IASB and International Financial Reporting Interpretations Committee ("IFRIC") interpretations effective as of January 1, 2023:
+REPORTING STANDARDS (IFRS) The accounting policies adopted are consistent with those of the previous financial year, except for the following new and amended IFRS recently issued by the IASB and International Financial

-2.1 New and amended IFRS Standards and interpretations that are effective for the current year

-The following new and revised IFRSs, which became effective for annual periods beginning on or after January 1, 2023, have been adopted in these financial statements.
+Reporting Interpretations Committee ("IFRIC") interpretations effective as of January 1, 2023: 2.1 New and amended IFRS Standards and interpretations that are effective for the current year The following new and revised IFRSs, which became effective for annual periods beginning on or after January 1, 2023, have been adopted in these financial statements.

-Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements-Disclosure of Accounting Policies
+• • • • New and revised IFRSs Effective for annual periods beginning on or after 1 Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements-Disclosure of Accounting Policies.
 The amendments change the requirements in IAS 1 with regard to disclosure of accounting policies.
-The amendments replace all instances of the term 'significant accounting policies' with 'material accounting policy information'.
+The amendments replace all instances of the term significant accounting policies with 'material accounting policy information'.
 Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general-purpose financial statements make on the basis of those financial statements.
 The supporting paragraphs in IAS 1 are also amended to clarify that accounting policy information that relates to immaterial transactions, other events or conditions is immaterial and need not be disclosed.
-Accounting policy information may be material because of the nature of the related transactions, other events or conditions, even if the amounts are immaterial.
+Accounting policy information policy information are vents or conditions, even if the amounts are immaterial.
 However, not all accounting policy information relating to material transactions, other events or conditions is itself material.

-Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors-Definition of Accounting Estimates

-The IASB has amended IAS 8 to define accounting estimates as "monetary amounts in financial statements that are subject to measurement uncertainty".
-Accounting policies may require items in financial statements to be measured in a way that involves measurement uncertainty-that is, the accounting policy may require such items to be measured at monetary amounts that cannot be observed directly and must instead be estimated.
-In such a case, an entity develops an accounting estimate to achieve the objective set out by the accounting policy.
-Developing accounting estimates involves the use of judgements or assumptions based on the latest available, reliable information.

-(All amounts are expressed in thousands Qatari Riyals unless otherwise stated)

-2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSs) (CONTINUED)

-2.1 New and amended IFRS Standards and interpretations that are effective for the current year (continued)

-Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors-Definition of Accounting Estimates (continued)

-The IASB has retained the concept of changes in accounting estimates in the Standard, even though the definition was deleted, with the following clarifications:

-- A change in accounting estimate that results from new information or new developments is not the correction of an error - The effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.
+January 1, 2023 Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors-Definition of Accounting Estimates The IASB has amended IAS 8 to define accounting estimates as "monetary Estimates The IASB has retained the concept of changes in accounting estimates in the Standard, even though the definition was deleted, with the following clarifications: ( A change in accounting estimate that results from new information or new developments is not the correction of an error The effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.
 The IASB added two examples (Examples 4-5) to the Guidance on implementing IAS 8, which accompanies the Standard.
-The IASB has deleted one example (Example 3) as it could cause confusion in light of the amendments.

-Amendments to IAS 12 Income Taxes-Deferred Tax related to Assets and Liabilities arising from a Single Transaction

-The amendments provide a further exception from the initial recognition exemption.
-Under the amendments, an entity does not apply the initial recognition exemption for transactions that give rise to equal taxable and deductible temporary differences.
+The IASB has deleted one example 1 (Example 3) as it could cause confusion in light of the amendments.
+Amendments to IAS 12 Income Taxes-Deferred Tax related to Assets and Liabilities arising from a Single Transaction The amendments provide a further exception from the initial recognition exemption.
+Under the amendments, an entity does not apply the initial January 1, 2023 recognition exemption for transactions that give rise to equal taxable and deductible temporary differences.